Friday, July 31, 2009

 10 things football makes better.

 #10 – Food – I’m trying to figure out how to lose 10 lbs before the start of the season because I know I’m going to put on 15 during the season!
 Wings, chips, pizza and dips all taste better during football season.
 I think Velveeta was invented specifically for the NFL season.
-It gives us all a reason to
+It gives us all a reason to eat bad foods because that’s what you do during football games.
+It just is.

 #9 – Sports Blogs – Let’s face it, without football, blogs kind of suck.
 How much baseball can we talk about?
 How many top 10 lists can we make up?
 Bloggers need coaches like Dennis Green and Jim Mora going berserk, that’s good material.
 Bloggers need bad play calling and underachieving draft picks.
 And let’s face it; you want to come here to see Cooley talking about the Cowboys, not Fatpickle talking about cheese.